amargaritov/starlit/README.md

 * compiling with profiled guided optimizations
 * embedding a compressed English dictionary and a file with new article order as part of the compressor binary

-# Changes to phda9 enwik8-specific transforms (the phda9 preprocessor for the Hutter Prize 2017 submission released by Alexander Rhatushnyak).
+# Changes to HP-2017 enwik8-specific transforms
 * merging all (de)preprocessing functions to one header file under `src/readalike_prepr/phda9_preprocess.h`
-* adding sed functions as part of preprocessing to "protect" some patterns from the wrong transformation
+* adding sed functions as part of preprocessing to "protect" some patterns from a wrong transformation
 * increasing the size of buffers used by (de)preprocessing functions

 # Instructions for compiling STARLIT compressor from sources
 Creating the STARLIT compressor executable file includes the following steps:
-1) compiling cmix + STARLIT by clang-12 with profile guided optimizations 2.a) compressing the resulting compressor executable file with the Ultimate Packer for eXecutables (UPX) 2.b) compressing the cmix English dictionary by the resulting compressor 2.c) compressing the file with the new order of articles by the resulting compressor 2.d) merging the compressor executable file with the compressed versions of 1) the cmix English dictionary and 2) the new order file
+1) building cmix + STARLIT by clang-12 with profile guided optimizations 2.a) compressing the resulting compressor executable file with the Ultimate Packer for eXecutables (UPX) 2.b) compressing the cmix English dictionary by the resulting compressor 2.c) compressing the file with the new order of articles by the resulting compressor 2.d) merging the compressor executable file with the compressed versions of 1) the cmix English dictionary and 2) the new order file

+We refer to the stage 1 as _building_, and to stage 2 as _constructing_.

 # Installing packages required for compiling STARLIT compressor from sources on Ubuntu 18
 Compiling STARLIT compressor from sources requires clang-12, upx-ucl, and make packages.
 On Ubuntu 18, these packages can be installed by running the following scripts: